zeerorg/Example-ethereum/README.md

 ```
 Can be ignored.

-If you get `1` in the end that means program executed successfully.
+If you get `connected` in the end that means the program executed successfully.

-Now to cast a vote type: `vote_for_candidate()`.
-This will cast a vote for "Rama".
-Available candidates are: "Nick, "Rama", "John"

-To get the votes type: `get_votes()`.
-This will print the number of votes for "Rama".

-Open `ganache` to see the number of transactions which have occurred.
+Open `ganache` to see that the contract has been deployed.

 ### compiling contract to json
 Three things are needed : abi definition, byte representation, opcode representation
 1. install `solc` from [download solc](http://solidity.readthedocs.io/en/v0.4.21/installing-solidity.html)
 2. run: `solc --combined-json abi,bin,opcodes contract.sol > compiled_contract.json`
 3. To see json output more clearly do : `python -m json.tool compiled_contract.json`

+## Tips:
+1. Decrease the cost of gas to lower value (maybe 20) in ganache.